IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 This URL is configurable by the Patient Demographics Supplier and is subject to the following constraints.
 The `<parameters>` represents a series of encoded name-value pairs representing the filter for the search parameters specified below, as well as control parameters to modify the behavior of the Patient Demographics Supplier such as response format, or pagination.

 ###### 2:3.78.4.1.2.1 Search Parameters
 The Patient Demographics Consumer may supply, and the Patient Demographics Supplier shall be capable of processing all parameters listed below.
-All parameter values shall be appropriately encoded per [RFC3986](https://tools.ietf.org/html/rfc3986) “percent” encoding rules.
+All parameter values shall be appropriately encoded per [RFC3986](https://tools.ietf.org/html/rfc3986) "percent" encoding rules.
 Note that percent encoding does restrict the character set to a subset of ASCII characters which is used for encoding all other characters used in the URL.
 Patient Demographics Suppliers may choose to support additional parameters beyond the subset listed below.
 Any additional parameters supported shall be supported according to the core FHIR specification.
 Such additional parameters are considered out of scope for this transaction.
 Any additional parameters not supported should be ignored, See [{{site.data.fhir.path}}search.html#errors]({{site.data.fhir.path}}search.html#errors).

 FHIR defines methods of supporting multiple parameter values in an AND and OR relationship.
 The Patient Demographics Supplier shall support both AND and OR relationships.
 See FHIR specification on Composite Search Parameters [{{site.data.fhir.path}}search.html#combining]({{site.data.fhir.path}}search.html#combining).